AhmadTaheri2021/Partial-Reinforcement-Optimizer/README.md

 We would like to thank all the institutions and individuals who contributed to the development of the Partial Reinforcement Optimizer.

----

-Feel free to customize this README to better fit your specific implementation and project details.